 Enjoy a takeaway dinner on the beach, with fish and chips, gourmet burgers, Japanese, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.

-Did you know there are two working farms in Queenstown that you can visit and experience real South Island rural life?
-Both are accessed by boat, making the trips at least a half day activity.
-There’s also a birdlife park located right in the heart of Queenstown, where you might be lucky enough to spot a kiwi, as well as 30 other species of animals.
+Visit and experience real South Island rural life on a working farm tour.
+Catch the TSS Earnslaw steamship over to Walter Peak High Country Farm and spend a few hours enjoying the demonstrations and a freshly baked afternoon tea at the farm.
+There’s also a kiwi park located right in the heart of Queenstown, where you might be lucky enough to spot a kiwi, as well as 30 other species of animals.

 Have a night off the kids and book one of Queenstown’s in house babysitting services, then enjoy a special night out with a meal at a restaurant along the waterfront, or hideaway in a laneway restaurant for an intimate dining experience.